 - 4K video at up to 60fps

-Samsung appears to have carried over the main three cameras from last year’s phone, meaning you’ve got three 12MP sensors running in a vertical strip on the rear of the device.
+Samsung appears to have carried over the cameras from 2020’s phone, meaning you’ve got three 12MP sensors running in a vertical strip on the rear of the device.
 The selfie camera rates 10MP and the UDC rates 4MP.
 If you’re disappointed by the camera specs, it’s important to point out that the Fold series hasn’t traditionally served as Samsung’s top imaging device.
-At the same time, however, the Note series always stood for top-class imaging.
-With the Galaxy Z Fold 3 effectively standing in for the Note series this year, its carry-over camera configuration is a bit disappointing.

 There are lots of ways to take pictures.
 The easiest is to keep the phone closed and rely on the outer display as your viewfinder.
 You have full access to all the phone’s photography tools when the phone is closed.
 The added benefit here is that the Z Fold 3 is more manageable in the hand this way as opposed to shooting snaps when opened up.
 However, if you want to use the full screen as the viewfinder go right ahead.